Duddingston Kirk: Ministers

+Other ministers include Charles Lumsden and Robert Monteith of Salmonet in the 17th century, and Robert Pollock in the 18th century.

-Stained Glass
+Stained glass

-The north triple window in the gallery is dedicated to Joan Carfrae, wife of the famous detective, Allan Pinkerton, who was born in Duddingston in 1822 and died in Chicago in 1887.
-The window is designed by Douglas Strachan.
+The north triple window in the gallery, designed by Douglas Strachan, is dedicated to Joan Carfrae, wife of the security agency founder Allan Pinkerton.

-The stained glass immediately east of the pulpit commemorates Dr Stevenson Macadam, an elder in the church.
+The stained glass immediately east of the pulpit commemorates Stevenson Macadam, an elder in the church.